fsharp/fsharp.org/testimonials/index.md

 <a id="green-eagle-solutions" class="testimonial-anchor"> &nbsp; </a>
 ---

-> The use of F# demonstrates a sweet spot for the language within enterprise software
+> F# terse syntax made the final code look really similar to the algorithm we wrote at first

 1. **Green Eagle Solutions**
 2. [permalink](#green-eagle-solutions)